Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Spin-orbit interaction in perturbation theory

 Analytical expressions for the intrinsic spin-orbit length $l_{so}$ defined in Eq.~\eqref{eq:SO-length} can be obtained when $\theta=0$ and $\theta=\pi/2$ by combining Eqs.~\eqref{eq:SO-Vector-Equilateral}, \eqref{eq:alpha_pt} and~\eqref{eq:Effective_masses_zero_field}.
 A comparison between these expressions and the numerically computed values of $l_{so}$ is shown in Fig.~\ref{fig:intrinsic_par}b).
 Because of the underestimation of the effective mass, the spin-orbit length predicted by perturbation theory is larger than the numerical values when the wire extends along a crystallographic axis.
-In contrast, for the SA growth direction, the perturbative result is smaller than the numerical result because of the overestimation of the spin-orbit velocity, see Fig.~\ref{fig:GD-dependence}.
-Importantly, the intrinsic spin-orbit length is always of the order of the side of the triangle, typically much shorter than the confinement length of the quantum dot along the wire, leading to large spin-orbit interactions.
+In contrast, for the SA, the perturbative result is smaller than the numerical result because of the overestimation of the spin-orbit velocity, see Fig.~\ref{fig:GD-dependence}.
+From the numerical analysis, we find that

+Importantly, the intrinsic spin-orbit length is always of the order of the side of the triangle, typically much shorter than the confinement length of the quantum dot along the wire, leading to large spin-orbit interactions. \\

+Finally, we point out that while our quantitative analysis here is limited to Si, our results can apply also to other semiconductors.
+For example, in~\cite{doi:10.1002/adma.201906523}, the spin-orbit interaction in hole Ge hut-wires is studied and an intrinsic spin-orbit field of $\hbar |{v}_0|\sim 10$~$\text{meV}\cdot\text{nm}$ was measured for a triangular device with width $L_x=80$~nm and height $H=4$~nm.
+An estimate of the amplitude of the intrinsic spin-orbit interaction related to the triangular cross-section can be found by using the equilateral triangle equation for the crystallographic growth direction,

+obtained by combining Eqs.~\eqref{eq:SO-Vector-Equilateral} and~\eqref{eq:alpha0}.
+To better compare with the experiment, we consider a fictitious equilateral triangle of side $\tilde{L}$ having the same area of the cross-section of the hut-wire; from the condition $\sqrt{3}\tilde{L}^2/4= L_x H/2$, we find that the effective side of the fictitious equilateral triangle is $\tilde{L}\approx 19$~nm.
+Using the Luttinger parameters of Ge \cite{WinklerSpinOrbitCoupling2003}, we estimate an intrinsic spin-orbit field $\hbar|{v}_0|\approx 12.65 $~$\text{meV}\cdot\text{nm}$, in very good agreement with the experiment~\cite{doi:10.1002/adma.201906523}.